Collaborative Learning Experimentation Testbed

 CoLExT is a Collaborative Learning Testbed built for machine learning researchers to realistically execute and profile Federated Learning (FL) algorithms on real edge devices and smartphones.
 To facilitate experiments, CoLExT comes with a software library that seamlessly deploys and monitors FL algorithms developed with Flower, a popular FL framework.

 For an overview on CoLExT, please continue reading.
-For a detailed description, please see our technical report.
+For a detailed description, please see our paper.
 We plan to open source our system design and setup soon so that others can build their own testbed, or even connect their testbed with ours, expanding the device pool.
 If you’d like to experiment with CoLExT, please show your interest by filling out this form.

 The need for real deployments